sarias12/holbertonschool-low_level_programming/0x07-pointers_arrays_strings/README.md

 ### [8.
 Double pointer, double fun](./9-set_string.c)
-* Write a function that sets the value of a pointer to a char.
+* Write a function that sets the value of a pointer to a char..

 ---